Raimondo Montecuccoli: Assessment

 Usually, it is evaluated that as a general, Montecuccoli shared with Turenne and Condé the first place among European soldiers of his time.
 For his success in halting the Turkish advance, he had been hailed the saviour of Europe.
 He was also influential as a military theorist, revered - as much as Clausewitz has been in the last two centuries - as the most distinguished modern military thinker.
 His works were translated into all the major European languages, and were published, within about a hundred years, in seven Italian, two Latin, two Spanish, six French, one Russian, and three German editions.
 His Memorie della guerra profoundly influenced the following period of warfare.
 The Britannica names him "unequalled as a master of 17th-century warfare" because he "excelled in the art of fortification and siege, march and countermarch, and cutting his enemy's lines of communications.
 In advocating standing armies, he clearly foresaw future trends in the military field".

 In Croatian historiography, however, Montecuccoli is mainly seen in a rather negative light for his roles in Austro-Turkish War (1663–1664).
 Croatian Ferdo Šišić described him as: "brave, prudent and educated man, but at the same time too meticulous and slow, which brought him in confrontation with Croatians and Hungarians."
 He was known for his rivalry to the Zrinski family, especially Nikola Zrinski.
 According to Šišić, Montecuccoli is also seen as the main culprit for the loss of Novi Zrin in 1664, when he reinforced the defenders to delay the enemy but refused to use the Habsburg army under his command to relieve the fortress and attack the large Ottoman siege army.

 Family

-In 1657, Montecuccoli married Countess Margarethe von Dietrichstein.
-With the death of his only son Leopold Philip in 1698 the lineage became extinct, but the title of count descended through his daughters to two branches, Austrian and Modenese.
+In 1657, Montecuccoli married Countess Maria Margarethe von Dietrichstein.
+With the death of his only son Leopold Philip, who was also a general, in 1698, the lineage became extinct.
+However, the title of count descended through his daughters to two branches, Austrian and Modenese.